 All J.D. and LL.M. students in F-1 student status are eligible to participate in the following:

 None of the above offerings require Curricular Practical Training (CPT) authorization.

-A note on Externship Clinics: you must be a U.S. citizen to participate in the U.S. Attorney clinic and some placements with the Sports Law Clinic and the Semester in Washington Clinic require U. S. citizenship.
+Additional note on Externship Clinics: you must be a U.S. citizen to participate in the U.S. Attorney clinic and some placements with the Sports Law Clinic and the Semester in Washington Clinic require U. S. citizenship.

-THE PROCESS for securing curricular practical training (CPT) for Hls externship clinics:
+THE PROCESS for securing curricular practical training (CPT) for HLS externship clinics:

 - A student registers for an Externship Clinic through the clinical registration process.

 - The Office of Clinical and Pro Bono Programs (OCP) will work with the clinic staff to obtain an offer letter from the externship placement supervisor.

 - OCP will send an email including a Student Acknowledgement form to the student to sign.

 - After the Student Acknowledgement is signed by the student, OCP will deliver the student’s CPT applications to the Harvard International Office (HIO), 864 Smith Campus Center, 1350 Massachusetts Avenue.

 - *Student Action Required* Once HIO has approved the application, the student must go to the HIO office in person to pick up their updated I-20 form.